ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/advanced-usage.md

 ```

 The `!` symbol means "not".
 Note that we must put the `hostname`
-specification withing _single quotation marks_.
+specification within _single quotation marks_.
 To avoid more than one
 problematic compute node, use:

 ```sh